-This love for everything that smells nice extends to spaces where I get to be; and top of the list of such spaces is my home.
+This love for everything that smells nice extends to spaces where I get to be in; and top of the list of such spaces is my home.
 My home is my sanctuary and nothing pleases me more than walking in and having that fresh, clean delicious smell welcome me.

-Over the past years, I’ve used a wide array of store-bought items to ensure that my home always smelled nice.
-If you were to drop into my home at any time, chances are that you would find a diffuser humming away or a candle burning.
-But on my new quest to have a ‘cleaner’ lifestyle by using more natural products in all aspects of my everyday life, I have been dabbling in essential oils a fair amount of time; and I am getting to know more and more how to balance my oils, to create very personalised scents which are sustained but subtle.
-And in that light, I have learnt how to diffuse my essential oils (combinations) in a safe and natural way for a homey, fresh-smelling home.
+Over the past years, I’ve used a good number of store-bought items to ensure that my home always smelled nice.
+If you were to drop by my home at any time, chances are that you would find a diffuser humming away or a scented candle burning.
+But in my new journey towards a cleaner and healthier lifestyle, I’ve been trying more and more to opt for natural products in all areas of my everyday life.
+Lately I have been dabbling in essential oils, and I am getting to know more and more how to balance my oils to create very personalised scents which are sustained but subtle.
+And in that light, I have also learnt how to diffuse my essential oils (combinations) in a safe and natural way for a homey, fresh-smelling living space.
 Crafting my own essential oil reed diffusers has been such an elegant and cost-saving way to create some amazing aromatherapy for my home, free of headache-inducing artificial fragrances.

 Reed diffusers are a stylish fragrance system where reeds that sit in a carrier solvent are used to continually disperse a luxurious scent held within that solvent, all of that, contained in a decorative bottle.
-Thanks to capillarity, the oil travels up through wooden rods, to distribute your choice of scent from their tips to the surrounding space.
-Requiring no electricity or heat source, they are a great alternative to fragranced candles and plugins and are my favourite way to introduce fragrance into my home.
+Thanks to capillarity, the oil travels up through wooden rods, to distribute the fragrance from the oil from their tips of the rods to the surrounding space.
+Requiring no electricity or heat source, reed diffusers are a great alternative to fragrance candles and plugins, and are my favourite way of introducing pleasant scents in my home.

 DIY reed diffusers are both inexpensive and fun to make!
 You can make your own diffuser with the perfect scent that reflects you and your home.
 I make these regularly to keep the house smelling amazing; and unlike most (if not all) store-bought alternatives, they are free from preservatives and potentially harmful chemicals.
-When I welcome people into my home they are always taken by the very unique and comfy scents wafting from my diffusers and I get tons of questions on how to make them.
-But get this, they are always shocked at how easy it is!
+When I welcome people into my home, they are always taken by the very unique and comfy scents wafting from my diffusers, and I get tons of questions on where I get them.
+But get this, when I tell them I make the diffusers myself, my guests are always so shocked, and even more when they get to know how easy it is to make them!
 Of all my DIY projects which I offer as gifts, these diffusers have received the most acclaim.
-Everyone I have given one to has called me back thanking me profusely and has been exceptionally pleased with their diffuser(s).
+Everyone I have given one to has called me back, thanking me profusely and has been exceptionally pleased with their diffuser(s).